RicinApp/Ricin/README.md

 **Please respect the following rules while translating:**
 - Always use the same markup as the original string.
-- Doesn't remove trailing spaces, they are needed for Ricin to display text correctly.
+- Don't remove trailing spaces, they are needed for Ricin to display text correctly.
-- Please try to translate using similar words, doesn't uses funny words.
+- Please try to translate using similar words, don't use funny words.
-- Write the sentences in a imperative way.
+- Write the sentences in am imperative way.

 # Vala resources to get started
-Before clicking on any link beside, you must know what is Vala and why it is so powerful and easy to use: [What is Vala?](https://wiki.gnome.org/Projects/Vala/About)
+Before clicking on any link below, you must know what Vala is and why it is so powerful and easy to use: [What is Vala?](https://wiki.gnome.org/Projects/Vala/About)

 - [Official Vala website](https://live.gnome.org/Vala)
 - [Official Vala documentation](http://www.valadoc.org)